 The rather spacious room is open towards the street, filled with some older wooden furnitures along with the usual metal tables.
 Some of the food is displayed in a monter at the entrance towards the Charoen Krung road.
 The monter might not be needed as most of the clientele is locals and regulars.
 But that’s how they do it here.
 It’s definitively a relaxing and friendly place for your lunch or early dinner, and even breakfast as they open quite early in the morning.

 The original owner of Muslim Restaurant migrated from Southern India in the early 1940s.
 At that time most dishes were Indian, but over time, Thai dishes like green curry and gaeng massaman has been mixed in with the rest of the menu.
+Although some restaurants benefit from software and accounting solutions (learn more here), this restaurant relies solely on its flavours.
 Today, they serve a distinct and delectable blend of Indian-Thai offerings.

 The food is tasty and rich in flavors, and if you find yourself here on a Monday, you should definitively try the slow-roasted mutton (goat) with a delicious and complex mix of spices.
 The meat is tender and the hunks of goat on the bone have been sauteed in oil with the mix of spices before hours of roasting.